-All written announcements, advertisements, and notices intended for placement on bulletin boards or distribution around campus must be approved by the Student Life prior to being posted or distributed anywhere on the Central Carolina Technical College campus.
-Materials posted or distributed must be primarily for educational purposes or the general welfare of the students, faculty, and staff.
+All written announcements, advertisements, and notices intended for distribution around campus must be approved by Student Life prior to being distributed anywhere on the Central Carolina Technical College campuses.
+Materials distributed must be primarily for educational purposes or the general welfare of the students, faculty, and staff.
 Solicitation for the purpose of financial profit or personal gain is prohibited.
 All notices will remain no longer than thirty calendar days or no longer than three days following the event.
-Notices or informational flyers may only be posted on bulletin boards.
-They may not be posted on walls or doors at the College.
-Notices posted without proper approval will be removed and discarded.
+Materials may not be posted on walls or doors at the College.
+Materials distributed without proper approval will be removed and discarded.